TimVMcCloskey/Linux-Server-Configuration/README.md

 1. Sign in to Amazon Lightsail using an Amazon Web Services account.
 2. Create an instance.
 3. Choose an instance image: Ubuntu - choose "OS Only".
-4. Choose a payment plan - for this project pick the lowest one to free-tier access.
+4. Choose a payment plan - for this project pick the lowest one for free-tier access.
-5. Give the instance a unique name and click 'Create'.
+5. Give the instance a unique name and click "Create".
 6. Wait for the instance to start up.
-7. Click networking tab and at the bottom of the page click "Add another".
+7. Click the networking tab and at the bottom of the page click "Add another".
 Add ports 123 and 2200.
 ### Connect to the instance on a local machine
 1. Navigate to the Account Page and download the default key.
 2. Save this in ~/.ssh with the name udacity.pem.
-3. To make the key secure, from terminal input chmod 600 ~/.ssh/udacity.pem.
+3. $ chmod 600 ~/.ssh/udacity.pem - make the key secure.
-4. Log in: ssh -i ~/.ssh/udacity.pem ubuntu@[public IP address shown on the Lightrail page].
+4. $ ssh -i ~/.ssh/udacity.pem ubuntu@[public IP address shown on the Lightrail page] - log into the server
 ### Upgrade packages
 1. $ sudo apt-get update
 2. $ sudo apt-get upgrade